 The Informer was made in two versions – fully silent, and a silent/sound hybrid (like Hitchcock’s Blackmail, made the same year by the same company, with some of the same personnel).
 The BFI disk contains both versions and together they provide an interesting case study from that tumultuous transitional period.

-First, the assured visual storytelling of the silent version needs no dialogue to elaborate on what is already conveyed so clearly through the visuals and intertitles.
+First, the assured visual storytelling of the silent version needs no dialogue to elaborate on what is already conveyed so clearly through the images and intertitles.
 Here, we see the completely realized art of silent cinema.
 In the alternate “synchronized” version, initially all that’s added is a musical score and sporadic sound effects (the gun battle in particular).
 The two versions are more or less the same for a full 48 minutes.
 And then, in the scene where the party members gather to discuss what must be done about Gypo, the characters suddenly begin speaking … and they continue for the rest of the film.
 And all the stylistic assurance evaporates.
 We suddenly lose even the tenuous sense that this is taking place in Ireland because, except for a couple of minor characters, the mish-mash of accents places the story in some kind of movie nowhere-in-particular.